d-bl/MAE-gf/docs/counting-snow/index.md

 From [literature](literature) like "Naar de Bron" and "Viele gute Gründe" we can collect dozens of pair diagrams for snowflakes.
 That made us curious to explore the number of ways we can make n-pair connections.
-Bobbin lace makers are used to call two pair connections stitches, These are explored on [Listing & counting stitches](counting).
 Typical spiders are connections with an even number of pairs, snowflakes in Binche are usually 4-pair or 6-pair connections.